danieldema/danieldema/README.md

 # Hello!

 I'm a data science graduate student.
-I enjoy using math and code to solve real world problems and learn new things along the way.
+I enjoy using math and code to solve real world problems.

 ## Featured Projects